domcloud/domcloud/docs/plans.md

 A subserver is essentially a separate host with files contents.

+A subserver is usually used for creating subdomains with the same user folder.
+For example, if you want to create a subdomain `my.example.com` with the same user as `example`, you can create a subserver with the same user and a new site will be placed under `~/domains/my.example.com/public_html`.

 ### What are benefits of using paid Plans?

 Paid plans is available to purchase using PayPal, and using these gains your hosting additional features:

-+ No more 2 month limit expiration
++ No more 3 month limit expiration
 + Can use any custom domain you want
-+ DNS feature can be turned on
++ Can use DNS feature
 + Can purchase additional network bandwidth
 + Can never be accidentally deleted (until it expires)